Help

 What you'll need: a TaxBloc practice account, your client's email address, and (for limited companies) their Companies House number — though we can look it up by name.

-Settings → Profile, the destination for the first walkthrough slide
+Settings → Profile, the destination for the first tour step

-The first slide of the Quick start guide takes you here — Settings → Profile, where you set your practice name, logo and email signature.
+Step 1 of the tour lands you here — Settings → Profile, where you set your name, email and firm name.
+The firm name is what clients see in invitation emails.

-Hit Got it on the last slide and the popup is dismissed for good.
+Hit Got it on the last step and the tour is dismissed for good.
 You can re-open it any time from the Quick start link in the sidebar footer, alongside Help and your user card.
+When your first client actually confirms a request, you'll get a one-shot celebration moment as the CSV download appears — that's the natural fourth beat, no tour needed.

 1. Sign in to your practice